To learn more about the many educational opportunities SPExS has to offer, please explore our programs:

 English Language and Training Academy- The English Language and Training Academy (ELTA) offers a variety of programs.
 Students of all levels can improve their English skills in our intensive or part-time English Language Programs.
 ELTA also offers bridge programs for students who are conditionally or provisionally admitted to undergraduate or graduate degree programs at American University.

-Intercultural Management Institute- The Intercultural Management Institute provides customized training for effective communication, negotiation and leadership across cultures.
-IMI consults with organizations across sectors and trains personnel to recognize and manage cultural differences, using them as positive leverage in the global marketplace.
-IMI provides academic courses, workshops, symposia and conferences covering a wide-range of topics dealing with intercultural relations.
+Intercultural Management Training- American University provides customized training for effective communication, negotiation and leadership across cultures.
+It also consults with organizations across sectors and trains personnel to recognize and manage cultural differences, using them as positive leverage in the global marketplace.
+American University provides academic courses, workshops, symposia and conferences covering a wide-range of topics dealing with intercultural relations.

 Delaware in DC - This 16-credit fall semester program gives students admitted for the spring semester at the University of Delaware an insider’s perspective on Washington DC.
 Based on the highly successful academic model of the Washington Semester Program, the Delaware in D.C.
 Program is grounded in the best practices of experiential and traditional academic learning.